Designing a Machine Learning-Driven, Cross-Hardware Emulator for Noisy Quantum Computers with Gate-Based Protocols: Introduction

-In this work, we propose a general GST-based protocol that leverages supervised machine learning to construct heuristic device noise models agnostic to device physics.
-The goal of our protocol is to closely approximate noise profiles of specific NISQ devices even when device-specific noise characterizations are unavailable.
-By applying it with a minimal composite noise model for two selected qubits of the IQM Garnet quantum processor accessed through Amazon Braket~\cite{iqm, abdurakhimov2024technology}, we demonstrate how general users can adapt our protocol to construct emulators for the NISQ device of their choice.
 As we will discuss in detail in Sec.~\ref{sec:methods}, our protocol utilizes neural networks trained on GST data simulated over a range of noise parameter values to predict the noise parameter values that best fit GST data obtained from the target NISQ device.
 In Sec.~\ref{sec:results}, we evaluate the performance of our protocol's emulator by benchmarking its results for a quantum chemistry task against results obtained from IQM Garnet.
-Our benchmark shows that not only does device noise leave footprints in GST data that can be detected and learned by neural networks, more remarkably, our emulator constructed with a minimal heuristic noise model comprising depolarizing, amplitude damping, dephasing, and readout noise channels is capable of achieving simulation results that have appreciably small deviation from the actual noisy device.
+Our benchmark shows that GST can detect the footprints from device noise, which can then be distilled by neural networks to fit into commonly used noise models.
+Our emulator is then constructed with a minimal heuristic noise model comprising depolarizing, amplitude damping, dephasing, and readout noise channels.
+It is capable of achieving simulation results that have appreciably small deviation from the actual noisy device.
 To conclude, we discuss in Sec.~\ref{sec:conclusions} the impact of our work, its wide applicability and utility, as well as follow-up work and future directions.